guowenbin90/AI-TensorFlow/README.md

 ## Lesson 8: Time Series Forecasting
 Hands-on Machine Learning with Scikit-Learn, Keras and TensorFlow
 ## Lesson 9: NLP: Tokenization and Embeddings
+Natural Language Processing, or NLP for short, focuses on analyzing text and speech data.
+This can range from simple recognition (what words are in the given text/speech), to sentiment analysis (was a review positive or negative), and all the way to areas like text generation (creating novel song lyrics from scratch).
 ## Lesson 10: NLP: Recurrent Neural Networks

 ## Lesson 11: Introduction to TensorFlow Lite